compromise-evident/HashAutomate/README.md

 <!---
-Downloads from links in a file, prints sha256sum of individual and 1 big hash of all, regardless of link order.
+Detect if file hosts changed something.
+Downloads from links in a file, saves sha256sum of individual and 1 big hash of all, regardless of link order.
 -->